saifkhancse/Self-Signed-SSL-Certificate-Script/README.md

 chmod +x tls-setup.sh
 sudo ./tls-setup.sh
 </pre>
 - Input the required information.
 Leave blank if not needed.
 It will put default values instead.
+- If script fails after installing xampp, just rerun the script.
+No need to download the script again!
 ---

 ## 🔍 Verification